 Works with children 5 and younger to increase their abilities to communicate and interact with family members and others in their life.
 EI also focuses on decreasing undesirable behaviors such as self-injurious behavior and aggression, by replacing those behaviors with functional prosocial ones.
 See our clinics’ pages for more information.
 We have clinics in Maryland Heights, Hannibal, and Kirksville, MO.

-- provided to parents, guardians, and family members in order to provide a better understanding of autism spectrum disorders.
-The Judevine training model is rooted in the scientific principles of applied behavior analysis within a social exchange context.
-This training focuses on techniques and strategies that have been proven successful in supporting people
+Provided to parents, guardians, and family members in order to gain a better understanding of autism spectrum disorders.
+The Judevine training model is rooted in the evidence-based principles of applied behavior analysis within a social exchange context.
+This training focuses on techniques and strategies that have been proven successful in supporting people.

-- provides support through a variety of services.
-This can be done through working directly with the individual; providing training and instruction in the areas of behavioral challenges, activities of daily living, social interaction, communication, community living skills, skills which build upon and enhance independence and other functional skills in the home and community environments.
+Provides support through a variety of services.
+These can be done through working directly with the individual; providing training and instruction in the areas of behavioral challenges, activities of daily living, social interaction, communication, community living skills, skills which build upon and enhance independence and other functional skills in the home and community environments.

-- various types of assessments/evaluations available.
+Various types of assessments/evaluations are available.
 This process would glean information regarding skills and challenges.
 Specific skill areas such as developmental, behavioral, social, and functional living are available for further assessment.
 Through the assessment process, information would be summarized and recommendations would be provided.

 Consultation and Training:

-- offered to families, school, or other agencies.
-Consultation and training can either be individual specific or general in order to receive a better understanding of autism spectrum disorders and the techniques and strategies that have been proven successful in supporting people on the spectrum.
+Offered to families, school, or other agencies.
+Consultation and training may either be individual specific or general in order to receive a better understanding of autism spectrum disorders and the techniques and strategies that have been proven successful in supporting people with autism.